 She holds her PhD in mechanical engineering from Caltech, where she is a Distinguished Alumnus (one of 256 historical honorees including Carver Mead and Gordon Moore) and her BS/MS from VaTech, where she was inducted to Academy of Engineering Excellence.

 The 2022 Rising Star Award winners will be announced at the Scientific Symposium.
 They will present their awarded research projects and participate in a Q&A session with those in attendance.

 COMPASS Pathways is sponsoring each of the three 2022 Rising Star Awards.

-Ekaterina Malievskaia, PhD, Chief Innovation Officer and Co-Founder of COMPASS Pathways will provide introductory comments.
+Ekaterina Malievskaia, MD, Chief Innovation Officer and Co-Founder of COMPASS Pathways will provide introductory comments.

 2022 FEATURED SPEAKER

 Christopher M. Palmer, MD